Duchess Joanna Elisabeth of Holstein-Gottorp: Regency and later life

 After Joanna's husband, Christian August, died on 16 March 1747, their son Frederick Augustus succeeded him as Prince of Anhalt-Zerbst.
 During his minority, Joanna acted as regent.

 She had a new palace built by Friedrich Joachim Stengel in Dornburg to have a more suitable place for hosting her brother, King Adolf Frederick of Sweden, and her daughter, the Grand Duchess, but neither of them ever visited.

 Her regency was ended when her son reached his majority in 1752.

 In 1758, when Prussia invaded Anhalt-Zerbst during the Seven Years' War, the Dowager Princess and her son Frederick Augustus were forced into exile in Paris.
 Joanna died there in 1760 at the age of 47.

 Two years later, her daughter became the Empress Regnant of Russia.
 Her son, Frederick Augustus never returned to Zerbst.

 Appearance and personality

-In her youth, Joanna Elisabeth was regarded as beautiful, and had curly, blonde hair.
-She easily befriended people with overt kindness.
-She made efforts to charm others when she was in company.
-She also talked a great deal and was easily agitated.
+Contemporary accounts described Joanna Elisabeth as having curly blonde hair and a social manner.
+She was noted for being outgoing in company, talkative, and emotionally expressive.